tuckertwo/reemud/plans/overview.md

 # System overview

-> You find yourself in the middle of a reasonably-sized public square in the
-> middle of a big city.
-> As it appears to be around 5:12 PM, you are in the middle of a small stream
-> of commuters on foot.
->
-> From here, you take your bearings and see to your north a public library,
-> and to the east a small shelter over a staircase.
-> To the west is Piedmont Avenue, and to the south is Harrisburg Street.

 This document gives an overview of the architecture, story, and technical characteristics of the rMUD system.
 Furthermore, it should outline technical commitments (*i.e.* programming